MISSION: To Improve the quality of life in Elkhart County by inspiring generosity.

 The Community Foundation team members enjoy serving Elkhart County by responding to current and emerging community needs and providing efficient service to our donors, nonprofit organizations, volunteers and community.
 Team members are encouraged to be self-directed, motivated, highly professional and creative.

-When applying for a career opportunity, whether a full time position or internship at the Community Foundation, a cover letter and current resume should be emailed to info@InspiringGood.org.
+Whether you are applying for a full-time, part-time or internship position at the Community Foundation, please email a cover letter and current resume to Info@InspiringGood.org.